Skip to main content

 After generating the correlated file:

-relampo run test.yaml.correlated.yaml
+relampo run test.correlated.yaml